 It summarises the latest Budgetary position giving an update on the budget validation, spending pressures, the Welsh Government final settlement and the responses from the budget consultation.

-Members are required to consider the proposals within this report and make recommendations on the budget to County Council, in accordance with Council Policy.
+Members are required to consider the proposals within this report and make recommendations, in accordance with Council Policy.

 Documents Attached: